On this page

 - Review all the costs associated with making or selling the product or service, and calculate the cost per item.

 - Look at what competitors are charging to make sure you remain competitive.

 - Know what your customers are prepared to pay – you may increase profit margin over costs if you're offering a high demand product or service.

 - Understand your breakeven point, margins and markups so the selling price of all new items will cover costs and make profit.

 - calculate your hourly rate to include non-chargeable hours if you provide a service

-- do some market research to understand better what your customers are prepared to pay
+- do some market research to understand what your customers are prepared to pay

-- if you're registered for GST you need to ensure you include the GST amount to your total selling price
+- if you're registered for GST, you need to make sure you include the GST amount to your total selling price

-- keep an eye on your profitability - if you don't believe you can increase your sales price then the next step is to look carefully at your costs
+- keep an eye on your profitability – if you don't believe you can increase your sales price, the next step is to look carefully at your costs

 Review your cash-handling controls